-- Identify the hazards associated with tsunamis. - Present tsunami-hazard profile, including source locations, extent of inundation, run-up or height that a wave reaches above sea level, previous tsunami occurrences and likelihood of future tsunamis in the community. - Describe community vulnerability, including areas exposed to inundation and an impact summary of the resident population and specific sub-populations of people expected to be affected (e.g. persons with disabilities, visitors, seasonal workers), businesses, and critical infrastructure - Detail 24-hour warning procedures relating to tsunamis. - Specify criteria and procedures for the activation of the public warning system in its area of responsibility, e.g. criteria and procedures for siren activation, broadcasting/cable television override, and/or local activation in accordance with emergency warning system plans, warning fan-out procedures, and communication to persons with disabilities. - Provide contact information for all jurisdictional agencies and response partners, including the Tsunami Warning Focal Point (TWFP), NTWC, Tsunami National Contact (TNC), Regional TSPs.
+- Identify the hazards associated with tsunamis. - Present tsunami-hazard profile, including source locations, extent of inundation, run-up or height that a wave reaches above sea level, previous tsunami occurrences and likelihood of future tsunamis in the community. - Describe community vulnerability, including areas exposed to inundation and an impact summary of the resident population and specific sub-populations of people expected to be affected (e.g. persons with disabilities, visitors, seasonal workers), businesses, and critical infrastru2cture - Detail 24-hour warning procedures relating to tsunamis. - Specify criteria and procedures for the activation of the public warning system in its area of responsibility, e.g. criteria and procedures for siren activation, broadcasting/cable television override, and/or local activation in accordance with emergency warning system plans, warning fan-out procedures, and communication to persons with disabilities. - Provide contact information for all jurisdictional agencies and response partners, including the Tsunami Warning Focal Point (TWFP), NTWC, Tsunami National Contact (TNC), Regional TSPs. - Include evacuation plans for tsunamis, roles of community entities/agencies, tsunami hazard zone maps with evacuation routes, and protocols for evacuation, including persons with disabilities. - Include procedures for updating information and determining when to advise it is safe for (1) emergency response personnel to enter the evacuated zones, and (2) when it is safe for the public to return to homes and businesses in the evacuated zone(s), e.g. "All Clear" status has been given.